Hirokazu Kore-eda: Career

-In 2018, his film, titled Shoplifters, about a young girl who is welcomed in by a family of shoplifters, premiered at the Cannes Film Festival, where it won the Palme d'Or.
+In 2018, his film Shoplifters, about a young girl welcomed in by a family of shoplifters, premiered and won the Palme d'Or at the Cannes Film Festival.
 It was also nominated for the Academy Award for Best Foreign Language Film.

 In 2018, he won the Donostia Award for his lifetime achievement at San Sebastián International Film Festival.

 In 2019, Kore-eda directed The Truth, starring Catherine Deneuve, Juliette Binoche and Ethan Hawke.
-It is his first film shot in Europe and not in his native language.
+It is his first film shot in Europe and not in Japanese.

 In 2021, Kore-eda directed Broker.
 The film was shot in South Korea, featuring a predominantly South Korean cast and crew.
-It was first released on June 8, 2022.
+It was first released on 8 June 2022.
 The film was selected to compete for the Palme d'Or at the Cannes Film Festival in 2022 and won the Prize of the Ecumenical Jury.

-In January 2022, it was announced that Kore-eda would be working with a team of directors including Megumi Tsuno, Hiroshi Okuyama, and Takuma Sato on a nine-episode series called The Makanai: Cooking for the Maiko House, adapted from the manga Kiyo in Kyoto.
+In January 2022, it was announced that Kore-eda would be working with a team of directors including Megumi Tsuno, Hiroshi Okuyama, and Takuma Sato on a nine-episode series, The Makanai: Cooking for the Maiko House, adapted from the manga Kiyo in Kyoto.

+In November 2022, Kore-eda disclosed that he had completed shooting his next Japanese film, Monster.
+With post-production underway, Monster was scheduled for release in Japan on 2 June 2023.
+This release date positioned the film for a potential world premiere in May at Cannes.
+It won the Queer Palm and the Best Screenplay Award at the 2023 Cannes Film Festival.In 2025, Netflix released Kore-eda's TV series Asura.
+It is based on Kuniko Mukōda's novel of the same name.
+In September of that year, Kore-eda began work on his next movie, Sheep in the Box.
+Neon is reuniting with him to distribute the movie in the US, UK and Australia.

 Style and influences

 According to the Harvard Film Archive, Kore-eda's works "reflect the contemplative style and pacing of such luminaries as Hou Hsiao-hsien and Tsai Ming-liang".

-Kore-eda is most often compared to Yasujirō Ozu, however he has stated he feels more influenced by British director Ken Loach and Japanese director Mikio Naruse.
+Kore-eda is often compared to Yasujirō Ozu, but has said he feels more influenced by Ken Loach and Mikio Naruse.

-In a 2009 interview, Kore-eda revealed that Still Walking is based on his own family.
+In a 2009 interview, Kore-eda said that Still Walking is based on his own family.